Talcum Baby Powder Ovarian Cancer Lawsuits

 Examples of Talcum Powder and Ovarian Cancer Lawsuits

-- One important case was won by the family of Jackie Fox.
+- The family of Jackie Fox won one important case.
 She died from ovarian cancer after decades of talcum powder use.
 The jury awarded them $72 million.
-This was also a win for other victims as introduced internal Johnson & Johnson memos indicated executives knew cancer could be a risk of using their baby powder.[1]
+This was also a win for other victims as internal Johnson & Johnson memos indicated executives knew cancer could be a risk of using their baby powder.[1]

 - Twenty-two women were part of a case that resulted in a jury award of $4.14 billion in punitive damages and $550 million for victim compensation.
 The company tried to get the award reversed, but a judge denied that request and upheld the jury’s decision and award.[2]